MrGallo/pbd-python/docs/_sources/exercises/exchange-sort-inner-loop.md.txt

 # Exchange Sort Inner Loop

 Download the following code, and get it to run.
 Exchange sort works by using a marker at the front of the list and comparing the rest of the list to that marker using a loop.
-If, as you iterate through the rest of the list, you incounter a number that is smaller than the number at the marker, you need to swap the values.
+If, as you iterate through the rest of the list, you encounter a number that is smaller than the number at the marker, you need to swap the values.

 ## Files Needed
 ```eval_rst